-Wildflour is a one-of-a-kind vegan bakery in Pawtucket, a small Rhode Island suburb known for its' diverse range of vegan and vegetarian options.
+Wildflour is a one-of-a-kind vegan bakery in Pawtucket, a small Rhode Island suburb known for its' diverse range of vegan and vegetarian cafes.
 Here you will find plenty of options to suit vegans, vegetarians, and anyone else looking for a tasty, healthy treat.

 In the morning hours, you will find an assortment of vegan muffins, scones, and breads.
 You will also find a smoothie/juice bar and beverage bar (they even have vegan hot chocolate on the menu!).